 In each of your cells exists a small energy factory known as the mitochondria.
-This special section of your cells is essential to your well-being in multiple ways, including ensuring you have sufficient energy supplies to enjoy life thoroughly.
+This particular section of your cells is essential to your well-being in multiple ways, including ensuring you have sufficient energy supplies to enjoy life thoroughly.
 Though cardiovascular exercises are fantastic ways to stimulate these tiny cellular components, you need to understand the various ways your exercise choices can impact your energy levels.

 Low And Moderate Intensity Exercises

 Interestingly, researchers have discovered that the best energy production occurs with only 15-20 minutes of moderate activity.
-One study indicated that participators experienced two-thirds fatigue reduction.
+One study indicated that participants experienced two-thirds fatigue reduction.
 This is with a boost of 20 percent more energy than before the workout.

-If you have exceeded the intensity or duration of this formula, you will begin to fatigue yourself.
+If you have exceeded the intensity or duration of this formula, you will begin to tire yourself.
 This is because your mitochondria cannot sustain your energy usage.
 This is why long gym sessions can leave you exhausted!